Fallenbagel/seerr-route/README.md

 2. Change the `get_url` and `put_url` to your seerr url
 3. Change the rootfolders to match your setup
 4. Only uncomment the `request.post` block if you use ntfy
+5. Run with `python main.py` or `python main.py &`(detached)

 #### TODO:
 - Make url, rootfolders, port passable as args or through env
 - Add more notification agents (discord, telegram)
+- Add in a python binary with all dependencies packaged into it